 What do you do when you’ve missed your goals?

-Okay.
-This article is not one of those that talk about how you should never feel bad or disappointed about yourself; that you are to honor where you are in your journey; and to feel good because you’ve done the best that you can.
+This is not one of those talks where I’ll suggest that you should never feel bad or disappointed about yourself; that you are to honor where you are in your journey; and to feel good because you’ve done the best that you can.

 To be clear, I believe in parts 2 and 3 of that previous sentence.